rnplay/rnplay-native-deprecated/README.md

 Run 'npm install' in the project directory.

-Open the RNPlayNative.xcworkspace file in XCode.
+Open the RNPlayNative.xcodeproj file in XCode.

 Set the XCode build target to a plugged-in device.